openstack/releases/doc/source/index.rst

 .. note::
-   If a branch is marked as Extended Maintenance, that means individual projects can be in state *Maintained*, *Unmaintained* or *End of Life* on that branch.
+   If a branch is marked as Extended Maintenance, that means individual projects can be in state *Maintained*, *Unmaintained*, *Last* or *End of Life* on that branch.
 Please check specific project about its actual status on the given branch.

 .. _Maintenance phases: https://docs.openstack.org/project-team-guide/stable-branches.html#maintenance-phases
 .. _old phases: https://github.com/openstack/project-team-guide/blob/1c837bf0~/doc/source/stable-branches.rst